-So, it was only natural that they found themselves at an Oregon State University Extension class in Lane County on a rainy night in December, learning how they could turn the 144 acres they own near Creswell into a “carbon sink” to help stem climate change.
+So, it was only natural that they found themselves with Oregon State University Extension in Lane County on a rainy night, learning how they could turn the 144 acres they own near Creswell into a “carbon sink” to help stem climate change.

 “We want to preserve the forest as is, to make it as healthy as we can,” said Bianco-Davis.

 According to Extension forester Lauren Grand, forest owners like Bianco-Davis can potentially use their properties to help mitigate the problems caused by an excess of carbon in the atmosphere.

 Forests have a “uniquely effective” potential to store carbon in both wood and soil, according to the Forest Carbon and Climate Program at Michigan State University.

 While forests make up 30% of the earth’s surface, Lane County is 85% forestland.
 Private landowners in this part of the state hold a total of 764,000 forested acres — property that could be managed to store carbon.